Laodicean Church: Epistle to the Colossians

 No general agreement currently exists as to whether the letter is extant under another name or was lost prior to the formation of the canon.

-The Laodicean Church in the Revelation of John (Revelation 3:14–22)
+Book of Revelation

-In John's vision, recorded in the book of Book of Revelation, Christ instructs John to write a message to the seven churches of Asia Minor.
+In John's vision, recorded in the Book of Revelation, Christ instructs John to write a message to the seven churches of Asia.
 The message to Laodicea is one of judgment with a call to repentance.
 The oracle contains a number of metaphors.

 "I wish that you were cold or hot" (Revelation 3:15–16)

 The traditional view has been that the Laodiceans were being criticized for their neutrality or lack of zeal (hence "lukewarm").
 One problem with this is that Christ's desire that they be either “cold or hot” implies that both extremes are positive.
 The traditional view saw “cold” as a negative, the idea apparently being that Jesus either wants the readers to be either zealous (“hot”) for him or completely uncommitted (“cold”), but not middle-of-the-road.
 A middle-of-the-road stance was thought to pollute the pure representation of the faith and create misconceptions about the church and its ideals.

 However, a more recent interpretation has suggested that this metaphor has been drawn from the water supply of the city, which was lukewarm, in contrast to the hot springs at nearby Hierapolis and the cold, pure waters of Colossae.
 The archaeology shows that Laodicea had an aqueduct that probably carried water from hot mineral springs some five miles south, which would have become tepid before entering the city (see main Laodicea article).
 The imagery of the Laodicean aqueduct suggests not that "hot" is good and "cold" is bad, but that both hot and cold water are useful, whereas lukewarm water is emetic.